KDE/digikam-doc/color_management/camera_profiles.rst

 Many commercial services provide profiling services, for a fee, of course.
 Or you can use LPRof to profile your camera yourself.
 If you want to profile your own camera, you will need an "IT8 target", that is, an image containing squares of known colors.
 Along with the IT8 target, you will receive the appropriate set of known values for each square of color on the target.

-If you plan to use LProf to profile your camera, check the documentation for a list of recommended targets.
+If you plan to use Argyll to profile your camera, check the documentation for a list of recommended targets.
 To profile your camera, you photograph the IT8 target under specified lighting conditions (for example, in daylight, usually taken to mean noon on a sunny day in the summer, with nothing nearby that might cast shadows or reflect color casts) and save the image as a RAW file.
 Then you process the RAW file using your particular RAW processing software+settings and run the resulting image file through the profiling software.
 The profiling software compares the RGB values in the image produced by your camera+lighting conditions+RAW processing routine with the RGB values in the original target and then produces your camera (icc) profile.

 Profiling a camera is exactly analogous to profiling a monitor.
 When profiling a monitor, the profiling software tells the graphics card to send squares of color with particular RGB values to the screen.
 The spectrophotometer measures the actual color that is produced on the screen.
 When profiling a camera, the known colors are the RGB colors in the original patches on the IT8 target, which the profiling software compares to the colors produced by the digital image of the target, which was photographed in selected lighting conditions, saved as RAW, then processed with specific RAW processing software plus settings.

-Here is a link to a "how to" for using LProf to produce a camera profile.
-And here is a link to an affordable, well-regarded IT8 target.

 How to apply a camera profile to the 16-bit image file produced by my open source RAW processing software?
 If you are using the Libraw interface from digiKam, here is how to tell digiKam which camera profile to use.